 Excitement was retained throughout the lively Scherzo and hectic Trio.
 As elsewhere – Chailly, Hogwood, Norrington – the slow movement convinced at its swift speed.
 Zander made a very precise distinction between the two tempos specified – Adagio-Andante.

 Differences compared abounded in the Finale.
 Zander has nothing to do with the habit whereby Beethoven’s Allegro assai for the main theme is often replaced with a dragging Andante.
-No sign so far of the vocal soloists but after the clamour that precedes the baritone’s entrance, Derek Welton strode on to deliver Schiller’s stern rebuke which demands that such angry sounds cease.
+No sign so far of the vocal soloists but after the clamour that precedes the baritone’s entrance, Derek Welton strode on to deliver Beethoven'’s stern rebuke, which demands that such angry sounds cease.
 By the time the Philharmonia Chorus had approved the declaration the other soloists were in place.
 Well-matched and well-balanced, they became part of the symphonic structure – no effortful opera-like imposition here.
 Another unexpected aspect was the decrescendo on the long-held “vor Gott” justified by the manuscript held in the British Museum and this preceded a very gentle ‘military’ solo for tenor.
 Usually this is sung forcefully and heroically; the instruments are playing pianissimo, there is no marking on the solo part, therefore Zander believes it to be a gentle exhortation for mankind to unite.

 Other notable discoveries resulted in an immensely fast fugue – barely playable at this speed – violas have an important line which can easily be lost but it wasn’t because the horns supported them (I don’t know if any score justifies this).
 Zander’s decision to take the complex choral fugue very slowly made a revelatory effect; and this was singing of the highest quality, powerful, controlled, overwhelming, and at this pace even more demanding on the sopranos come their terrifying fortissimo high A which has to be sustained for eight bars.
 The performance ended with a sturdy reading of the Prestissimo – noble rather than hectic.